Ibibio people: Geography

-The Ibibio people are found predominantly in Akwa Ibom State and are related to the Anaang community, the Ibibio community and the Eket and Oron communities, although other groups usually understand the Ibibio language.
+The Ibibio people are found predominantly in Akwa Ibom State and are related to the Annang community, the Ibibio community and the Eket, although other groups usually understand the Ibibio language.

-Because of the larger population of the Ibibio people, they hold political control over Akwa Ibom State, but the government is shared with the Anaangs, Eket and Oron.
+Because of the larger population of the Ibibio people, they hold political control over Akwa Ibom State, but the government is shared with the Annangs, Eket and Oron.
 The political system follows the traditional method of consensus.
 Even though elections are held, practically, the political leaders are pre-discussed in a manner that is benefiting to all.

 Location of Ibibioland

-The Ibibio people are located in South-Eastern Nigeria (formerly Eastern Region, Nigeria).
+The Ibibio people live primarily in the eastern part of South-South Nigeria.
 Prior to the existence of Nigeria as a nation, the Ibibio people were self-governed.

-Ibibio people and their brothers (the Efik, Anaang, Oron and Eket) were part of the enclave called Bight of Biafra before the British creation of Eastern Nigeria.
+Ibibio people and their brothers (the Annang, Oron and Eket) were part of the enclave called Bight of Biafra before the British creation of Eastern Nigeria.
 The Ibibio people became a part of the Eastern Nigeria of Nigeria under British colonial rule.